geofmureithi-zz/broker/README.md

-## Biller - Front-end Real-time Message Bus
+## Biller - Front-end Real-time Message Broker

 [![crates.io](https://meritbadge.herokuapp.com/biller)](https://crates.io/crates/biller)

 ### Purpose

-The purpose of this library is to provide a real-time front-end message bus using SSE and a JSON API.
+The purpose of this library is to provide a real-time front-end message broker using SSE and a JSON API.

 Biller is born from the need that rather than building a complex REST API with web-sockets to provide reactive web forms there is a simpler way.